Patient Information Leaflets (PILs)

 Rhinophyma usually only develops in rosacea which has been active and untreated for many years.
 However, although rosacea affects women more than men, rhinophyma mainly affects fair-skinned men aged 50 to 70 years.

-Rosacea is a common rash, usually occurring on the face, which predominantly affects middle-aged (age range 40 to 60 years old) and fair-skinned people.
-It is more common in women, but tends to be more severe in men.
-It is a chronic condition and, in any individual, the severity tends to come and go.
-Rosacea tends to affect the cheeks, forehead, chin and nose, and is characterised by flushing and redness, dilated blood vessels, small red bumps and pus-filled spots (sometimes these may only be visible with a magnifying glass).
-There may also be uncomfortable inflammation of the surface of the eyes and eyelids.
+Rosacea is a common skin condition, usually occurring on the face, which predominantly affects fair-skinned but may affect all skin types in people aged 40 to 60 years old.
+It is more common in women but when affecting men, it may be more severe.
+It is a chronic condition, and can persist for a long time and, in any individual, the severity tends to fluctuate.
+Rosacea tends to affect the cheeks, forehead, chin and nose, and is characterised by persistent redness caused by dilated blood vessels, small bumps and pus-filled spots similar to acne There may also be uncomfortable inflammation of the surface of the eyes and eyelids.

 Sarcoidosis is a disease that can affect just one part of the body, or different parts at the same time.
 Most commonly it affects the skin, lungs, lymph nodes, or eyes.
 Less often it can affect the joints, the nervous system, the liver and the kidneys.
 Sarcoidosis causes a type of inflammation known as a ‘granuloma’, which consists of a cluster of cells that can stop an organ from working properly.
 For example, granulomas in the lungs can cause breathing problems.

 Scabies is a common and very itchy skin condition caused by a tiny mite called Sarcoptes Scabiei.
 It can affect people of any age but is most common in the young and the elderly.